TALKING TO PARENTS ABOUT ESTATE PLANNING & DEMENTIA CONCERNS

 Starting a conversation with aging parents about estate planning is a difficult but necessary task.
 No one likes to think about their own passing, but the longer these discussions are put off, the harder they become.
 This is becoming even more important since fewer and fewer seniors report having an estate plan.
 In a 2021 Wills and Estate Planning Study by Caring.com, only 44% of those 55 and older had a will, down from 60% just two years ago.
 And, these plans are especially important if your parents are suffering from a cognitive impairment such as dementia or Alzheimer’s.

 If you’d like assistance in helping your parents draw up a plan, call me today.
-At The Law Office of Gregory L. Williams, I’ve dedicated my practice to helping my clients plan for the future and provide for their families.
+I’ve dedicated my practice to helping my clients plan for the future and provide for their families.
 My office is in Columbus, Ohio, but I’m able to serve clients throughout central Ohio.

 Common Estate Planning Issues for People with Dementia